Building Inspection Technology

 We recommend, but do not require, that AAS program applicants have at least two years experience in the construction industry and must have at least a high school diploma or GED.
 We recommend that Certificate program applicants have at least five years of building inspection experience.
 After enrolling in Chemeketa and meeting program prerequisites, you may apply for the Building Inspection Technology program.
 You are allowed to apply while working on your prerequisites but they must be completed prior to the start of the fall program.

-Fall cohort 2021 application will open on February 1, 2021.
-ALL required documentation listed on the application checklist must be received by the Chemeketa Community College Polk Center for the application to be considered complete.
+Fall cohort applications open in February.
+ALL required documentation listed on the application checklist must be received by the Brooks Regional Training Center for the application to be considered complete.

 Cooperative Work Experience (CWE) is a required component of the program.
 CWE typically is an unpaid program and runs throughout the first year summer (10-weeks), and allows you to gain valuable experience working full-time (during the day) in the field while you earn college credit.